What are VR, AR, and MR?

 Virtual reality (VR), augmented reality (AR) and mixed reality (MR) are emerging technologies utilizing a variety of digital (artificial) immersion and overlays on the real world that users can interact with.

 Virtual Reality (VR) encompasses immersive experiences and content via a VR headset or HMD (head-mounted display).
-The content is 100% digital and computer generated.
-Current reality is replaced with a new 3D digital environment in which the user is isolated from the real world.
+The content is 100% digital and computer-generated.
+The current reality is replaced with a new 3D digital environment in which the user is isolated from the real world.

 Mixed reality (MR) combines several technologies into one wearable device.
-MR lenses or headsets present an overlay of digital content that interacts with objects in the real world in real time.
-The products are, in most cases, in research and development phase, but MR is viewed through transparent wearable glasses.
+MR lenses or headsets present an overlay of digital content that interacts with objects in the real world in real-time.
+The products are, in most cases, in the research and development phase, but MR is viewed through transparent wearable glasses.

 Understand VR, AR, MR technologies

 The technology industry, and consumers, are inundated with new tech and the terminologies used to describe them.
 What is different about terms like AR, VR, and MR and where do they come from?

 In 1984, Professor Paul Milgram and Fumio Kishino presented the Milgram Mixed Reality Spectrum to explain the range of virtual and augmented reality.
 This scale was the base most manufacturers had used for 30 years.

 VR had been a popular topic before the ease of access and popularity of the internet boomed in the 1990s.
 The technology then lost momentum, interest, and funding from many technology companies.